SRP-AM/SRP_AM_Prediction_Challenge/README.md

 ## Contact information
 For questions about the challenge or challenge data, please submit an issue here or email Andrzej Nycz directly at nycza@ornl.gov.
-The deadline for submitting challenge questions is August 31, 2022.
+The deadline for submitting challenge questions is ~~August 31, 2022~~ January 31, 2023.

 ### Challenge Release Team